 Level of Service Measurements and Targets

 Council's intended Level of Service is to: Provide a reliable, reticulated disposal system that does not cause harm or create pollution within existing urban areas

 Performance measure ( mandatory) Discharge compliance Compliance with the Council's resource consents for discharge from its sewerage system measured by the number of a. abatement notices b. infringement notices c. enforcement orders, and d. convictions received by the Council in relation to those resource consents

 How we will measure 2019/20 results: Council prosecuted for wastewater discharge

 Years 1-3 (a) No abatement notices

-Years 4-10 (a) NO abalement holices
+Years 4-10 (a) No abatement notices

 Years 1-3 (b) No infringement notices

-Years 4-10 (b) No initingement notices
+Years 4-10 (b) Nominingement houces

 Years 1-3 (c) No enforcement orders

 Years 4-10 (c)

 Years 1-3 (d) No convictions

 Years 4-10 (d)

 Performance measure ( mandatory) System and adequacy The number of dry weather sewerage overflows from the Council's sewerage system, expressed per 1000 sewerage connections to that sewerage system

 How we will measure Request for service system 2019/20 results: • 0.21/1000

-Level of Service Measurements and Targets Years 1-3 Fewer overflows than 3 per 1000 connections Years 4-10 rewel overhows that 5 per 1000 connections Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the attendance time: from the time that the Council receives notification to the time that service personnel confirm b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption How we will measure Request for service system Specified standard: Attendance a.
+Level of Service Measurements and Targets Years 1-3 Fewer overflows than 3 per 1000 connections Years 4-10 Council's intended Level of Service is to: Be responsive to reported faults and complaints Performance measure ( mandatory) Fault response time Where the Council attends to sewage overflows resulting from a blockage or other fault in the Council's sewerage system, the following median times are measured a. attendance time: from the time that the Council receives notification to the time that service personnel reach the site, and b. resolution time: from the time that the Council receives notification to the time that service personnel confirm resolution of the fault or interruption How we will measure Request for service system Specified standard: Attendance a.
 0.5 hour - urgent b.
 (24 hours - non-urgent Resolution a.
 24 hours - urgent b.
 96 hours - non-urgent 2019/20 results (median): a.
 23 minutes b.
 3 hours 30 minutes Urgent callouts are where sewage is evident.
 The mandatory measure does not make this distinction.
 Years 1-3 (a) Years 4-10 (a) Attendance - achieve the specified standard Years 1-3 (b) Resolution - achieve the specified standard Years 4-10 (b)